 Various processes require material to be heated or stirred regularly.
-With a cyclic ON/ OFF function this can be achieved and every OFF time follows an preset ON time.
-ON/ OFF times can be different or the same.
-Time switches can solve this also if ON/ OFF times happen at specific times.
+With a cyclic ON/OFF function this can be achieved-and every OFF time follows a preset ON time.
+ON/OFF times can be different or the same.
+Also time switches can solve this if ON/OFF times happen at specific times.